-The authors wish to acknowledge Bruce Hidy, for determining the isotopic pattern and abundances for tanespimycin using software Molecular Weight Calculator for Windows, version 6.45. and Tom Mariannino from Pharmaceutical Product Development, Inc. The authors also thank Diane Lebarbenchon for her grammatical edits and formatting of the manuscript.
+The authors wish to acknowledge Bruce Hidy from PPD, for determining the isotopic pattern and abundances for tanespimycin using software Molecular Weight Calculator for Windows, version 6.45.
+The authors also thank Diane Lebarbenchon for her grammatical edits and formatting of the manuscript.